equitybee/branch-block-action/README.md

 # Block Branch Access Action

-Use this Github action to automatically add a label to PRs based on the teams the PR author belongs to.
+Use this Github action to automatically block access to only certain entities to a specific branch

 ## Why did we build this?